AI-Enables Diognistic Tools – The Future of Predicting Kidney Disease

 There are many other areas of nephrology that are being assisted through the use of machine learning prediction models.
 One of the most recent was the work of researchers who were trying to improve the accuracy of predicting the likelihood that patients would experience acute kidney injuries.

 Their study used a machine learning model that was fed the information of over 703,000 patients.
-It then worked through the database to have an accurate prediction rate of 90.2 percent in all acute kidney injuries that were in need of additional dialysis treatment.
+It then worked through the database to have an accurate prediction rate of 90.2% in all acute kidney injuries that were in need of additional dialysis treatment.

-Although there is still some work that is needed, these AI-aided diagnostic tools can result in billions of dollars in savings for the healthcare industry when it comes to the treatment of kidney diseases.
-In order to get other current news regarding AI and machine learning use in healthcare, make sure to follow our blog at RediMinds today.
+Although there is still some work needed, these AI-aided diagnostic tools can result in billions of dollars in savings for the healthcare industry when it comes to the treatment of kidney diseases.

 Healthcare isn’t the only area where AI is taking massive strides.
 Check out our article on how AI can make anyone a pro dancer.